 The JCGC requested that applicants provide as much information as possible at the time of application submission.
-The details below reflect all information received by the JCGC as of September 30, 2019.
+The details below reflect all information received by the JCGC as of September 24, 2019.
+Additional information from counties will continue to be received as the grant process moves from the Grant Committee to the Joint Committee on Finance, through the State Building Commission process and grant agreements for fund distribution.
+In accordance with Act 185, the JCGC shall monitor the progress of the projects funded to ensure compliance with the grant program.